Independent Health Professions at the Herman Ostrow School of Dentistry

 The division offers a minor in the dynamic discipline of occupational science.
 It is one of a select few programs in the world that offers undergraduates the opportunity to explore the fields of occupational science and occupational therapy.

 Unlike other creatures, humans are innately driven to fill their time with interesting, meaningful activities, which scholars call “occupations.”
 That is, humans need to be occupied.
 These occupations have a profound impact on physical and mental health, one’s sense of well-being and the experience of quality of life.
 Occupational Science seeks to understand the precise nature and function of occupations and the critical effect of daily activity on human beings.
-Scientists working in the field examine questions such as: what is the relationship between childhood occupations and adult competency and achievement; what constitutes a healthy balance of work, rest and leisure; what factors contribute to a good fit between a particular individual and his or her occupations; as well as many other issues.
+Scientists working in the field examine questions such as: what is the relationship between childhood occupations and adult competency and achievement; what constitutes a healthy balance of work, rest and leisure; what factors contribute to a good fit between a particular individual and his or her occupations.

-The minor in occupational science requires a total of 20 units: a gateway course (OT 250) for 4 units plus 16 units of upper division courses selected from ten courses.
+The minor in occupational science requires a total of 20 units: a gateway course (OT 250) for 4 units plus 16 units of upper-division courses selected from 11 courses.
 It is open to all majors at USC.
 An occupational therapy major cannot count any 300-level OT course toward the B.S. degree.

 |OT 250||Introduction to Occupational Science and Occupational Therapy||4|